Indians in Réunion

-Réunionnais of Indian origin are people of Indian origin in Réunion.
+Indians in Réunion are people of Indian origin in Réunion.
 They form two ethnic groups on the island, Malbars (Tamils) and Zarabes (Muslims).

 Origins

 Originally brought in as indentured laborers, as in Mauritius, they were mostly of South Indian Tamil origin.
-The next largest ethnicity were North Indian Hindus, speaking Hindi, Bhojpuri and Gujarati.
-The smallest group were Muslims (from North, South and West India, mainly from the modern day region of Gujarat.)
+The second and smallest group were Muslims (from North, South and West India, mainly from the modern day region of Gujarat.)
 There were also later emigrants, mostly Hindu traders and businessmen.
 In Réunion, Indians from South India, often Hindu, are known as Malbars and Muslim Indians from North and West India are known as Zarabes.

 Today

 Indo-Réunionnais people have affected the culture of Réunion, bringing Indian cuisine as well as flora and fauna to the island.
 The Indo-Réunionnais Hindus have mainly assimilated with other ethnicities on the island.

 Malbars

-Originally brought in as indentured labourers as in Mauritius, they were mostly from South Indian Tamil.
+Originally brought in as indentured labourers as in Mauritius, they were mostly South Indian Tamils.

-Tamils in Reunion are gradual awakening and desire to their ancestors' culture, and started studying their language and religions especially from Tamil Nadu and Pondicherry.
+Tamils in Reunion have recently exhibited the desire to learn their ancestors' culture and have started studying their language and religions, especially from Tamil Nadu and Pondicherry.

-They also now wanted to translate their newly acquired civic and political rights into a gradual and increasing participation in local and other elections:
+They also want to translate their newly acquired civic and political rights into a gradual and increasing participation in local and other elections.
+Notable contributors include: